In this section:

 Heritage of Yorkshire:

 Although archaeology has been found proving the presence of people in Yorkshire during the paleolithic era, the earliest known settlers to Yorkshire came in around 8770BC, in the early Mesolithic era.
 Archaeological evidence of this has been found at Star Carr near Scarborough in the North Riding of Yorkshire.
-Since then Yorkshire has been home to many peoples including the British tribes of the Brigantes and the Parisi, followed by Romans, Angles, Danes and the descendents of the Danes, the Normans.
-Together with more recent migrants from around the world, they have each played their part writing Yorkshire’s story.
+Since then Yorkshire has been home to many peoples including the British tribes of the Brigantes and the Parisi, followed by Romans, Angles, Danes and the descendants of the Danes, the Normans.
+Together with more recent migrants from around the world, they have each played their part in writing Yorkshire’s story.
 Like that story has evolved over time, so too will this section of our website.
 Our intention is to pull together information from many sources, including our own, to create a comprehensive account of Yorkshire’s rich and unique history and heritage.

 The Founding of Yorkshire (Deira):